Hodkovce

 Hodkovce (Hatkóc) is a village and municipality in Košice-okolie District in the Kosice Region of eastern Slovakia.

 History

 The village was first mentioned in 1318.

 Geography

 The village lies at an altitude of 323 m and covers an area of 7.573 km2.

 It has a population of about 250 people.

+Population

 Culture

 Hodkovce has a single Roman Catholic church, built in 1832 in Classical style with Baroque motifs.
 It contains a few relics from the nineteenth century, for example, an oil painting of the Lord's sacrifice (Karol Völck, 1820) and a sculpture of St. Anna, Virgin Mary and Baby Jesus (polychrome, woodcarving).

 Genealogical resources

 Records for genealogical research are available at the Statny Archiv (state archive) in Kosice, Slovakia.